 Six key areas to focus on to achieve the Asian Century.
-There are many reasons to be optimistic about the development prospects of Asia and the Pacific.

 Most Asian economies have yet to confront the impact of demographic headwinds on growth of the labour force and the economy—and none more so than Singapore, where the problem is expected to be particularly pronounced.

 HQ Asia speaks with Bob White, APAC President for Medtronic, about leading during times of change and uncertainty, and how to create organisational culture.
 White also shares the book he gifts to employees, and a fable that seems familiar for those of us operating in a dynamic and ever-changing environment.

-Dr Michael Daniels, Assistant Professor at the University of British Columbia, Canada, examines the business case for female participation in business, asking what we can learn from the Philippines, one of Asia’s most forward-thinking countries when it comes to advancing
+Dr Michael Daniels, Assistant Professor at the University of British Columbia, Canada, examines the business case for female participation in business, asking what we can learn from the Philippines, one of Asia's most forward-thinking countries when it comes to advancing women.

-HQ Asia sat down with Stefan Doboczky, CEO of Lenzing AG, an Austrian manufacturer of manmade cellulose fibres and a firm with a reputation for technological pioneering, to ask him what has influenced his philosophy of leadership, and get his advice for Asia’s emerging le
+HQ Asia sat down with Stefan Doboczky, CEO of Lenzing AG, an Austrian manufacturer of manmade cellulose fibres and a firm with a reputation for technological pioneering, to ask him what has influenced his philosophy of leadership, and get his advice for Asia's emerging leaders.

 It takes the ability to influence, to inspire, to unify.
 At the 2017 Singapore Human Capital Summit, first held in 2008, we explored how to lead in these uncertain and volatile times.
 Below are insights into the fractures in relationships and business, and three ways that leaders can rebuild and repair these fractures and tensions.

 In October 2016, the Human Capital Leadership Institute is launching a research initiative, Leadership Mosaics Across Asia, to help companies develop global leaders from the region.
 Lead researcher Rebecca Siow draws out key insights on Asian emerging leaders and suggests three actions they need to take to become global leaders of the future.

-How ready are Southeast Asia’s emerging leaders to lead across borders?
+How ready are Southeast Asia's emerging leaders to lead across borders?
 Human Capital Leadership Institute assesses their ability to navigate a volatile and uncertain world, engage across global boundaries and adapt to different cultures.
 HCLI's Rebecca Siow draws out key insights from the organisation's ongoing flagship research initiative, Leadership Mosaics Across Asia.

 Mark Hon may wear many hats, but he is an entrepreneur at heart.
 He speaks with HQ Asia about what it takes to be an entrepreneur.
 He shares advice for those who want to create a start-up and what the start-up scene looks like in Singapore.

 HCLI continues to help organisations accelerate human capital and leadership development in Asia, for a globalised Asia.
-One of its ways of doing so is to drive pan-Asian research – for Asia, from Asia.
+One of its ways of doing so is to drive pan-Asian research - for Asia, from Asia.
 What can HCLI's study of leadership in the region teach global leaders operating in Asia, and Asian talent keen to go global?
 Rebecca Siow picks our key insights from its flagship research platform, Leadership Mosaics Across Asia.

 What two things are front of mind for Mastercard's CEO Ajay Banga?

-HQ Asia spoke with Heinrich Jessen, Chairman of Jebsen & Jessen (SEA) Pte Ltd, on leading a family-owned business and the unique challenges
+HQ Asia spoke with Heinrich Jessen, Chairman of Jebsen & Jessen (SEA) Pte LTd, on leading a family-owned business and the unique challenges.

 Boards play a critical role in guiding and evaluating the executive team and their strategy.
 But who is responsible for guiding and evaluating the board itself?
 New research suggests many boards are 'marking their own homework'.

-How does a startup become Singapore’s first billion-dollar internet company?
+How does a startup become Singapore's first billion-dollar internet company?
 Sea (formerly Garena), founded in 2009 by Group CEO and Chairman Forrest Li, aspires to be like the internet giants Alibaba and Tencent Holdings Ltd. HQ Asia speaks with Group President Nick Nash on how they're capitalising on market gaps and finding talent to drive business.